The discovery of gold in central Victoria drew tens of thousands of people from around the world hoping to strike it rich.

 Tiny Clunes lays claim to being the site of Victoria’s first gold strike, but these days it attracts a different kind of treasure hunter.
 Booklovers and booksellers converge here for the annual Clunes Booktown festival each May.
 The town is turned into a giant market for rare, collectable, new and second-hand books.
 But you don’t have to wait for the festival.
 Clunes has a thriving book scene year-round and regular literary events are conducted by the Booktown on Sundays program.
 A number of excellent permanent book shops can be found in the heritage town centre, including Index on Literature and The Book Fossicker.

-Relive the golden age of cinema
+Return to the golden age of cinema

-Castlemaine’s Theatre Royal is the oldest continuously operating cinema on the Australian mainland – it’s been entertaining locals since 1854.
+Castlemaine’s Theatre Royal is the oldest continuously operating cinema on the Australian mainland.
+It’s been entertaining locals since 1854.
 The art deco facade and interior are thanks to a 1930s makeover, and have been lovingly maintained ever since.

-Enjoy Bendigo’s Victorian architecture
+Admire Bendigo’s Victorian-era architecture

-Head underground on a mining tour
+Head underground on a mine tour

 Getting a feel for life as a gold miner is one of the top things to do in the Victorian Goldfields and the Central Deborah Gold Mine in Bendigo offers a range of underground mine tours.
 Venture 61 or 85 metres underground, or join Australia’s deepest mine tour.
 You’ll be kitted out in overalls and hard hat before heading 228 metres down for the Nine Levels of Darkness tour.